Tips for Planning a Beach Proposal in Ponte Vedra, Jacksonville & St. Augustine

-The Time of Day That You Propose Matters
+The Best Time of Day to Propose at the Beach

 man and woman holding hands running along shore of ocean aftr getting engaged and they are laughing and it is sunset